DaniManas/Campus-Recruitment-Optimization/README.md

 # Campus-Recruitment-Optimization

-Hello, this is my final year project made to ease the process of campus recruitment for both the students as well as from the recruiters.
+Hello, this is my final year project made to ease the process of campus recruitment for both the students as well as for the recruiters.
 On the master branch of this repository, you can find the main source code.